beeware/beeware/docs/tutorial/tutorial-0.rst

     If you're on Linux, you'll install Python using the system package manager (``apt`` on Debian/Ubuntu/Mint, ``dnf`` on Fedora, or ``pacman`` on Arch).

-    You should ensure that the system Python is Python 3.8 or newer; if it isn't (e.g., Ubuntu 18.04 ships with Python 3.6), you'll need to upgrade your Linux distribution to something more recent.
+    You should ensure that the system Python is between 3.8 and 3.11; if it isn't (e.g., Ubuntu 18.04 ships with Python 3.6), you'll need to upgrade your Linux distribution to something more recent.